joaoandreporto/coshipy/README.md

 ## TODO
 - [ ] Implement Qt Console for Jupyter
+- [ ] Implement cell execution functionality
+    - [ ] sends the current cell to tmux, moving to the next one
+    - [ ] sends the current cell to tmux
+    - [ ] executes all the cells above the current line

 ## Contributing
 Feel free to raise any related issues and pull requests on